 Sometimes our bodies are not breaking down proteins into amino acids and this is why an amino acid profile I mentioned earlier can be so helpful, this is also why gut health is so important.

-This is where working with a holistic doctor will be able to help you! this is a very different approach than just whipping out the prescription pad and giving you an anti-anxiety medication.
+This is where working with a Certified Functional medicine doctor will be able to help you! this is a very different approach than just whipping out the prescription pad and giving you an anti-anxiety medication.